grafana/grafana-operator/examples/dashboard/_index.md

 ## Custom folders

 {{% alert title="Warning" color="secondary" %}}
 This method is not recommended.
-Prefer to use the GrafanaFolder CR and `folderRef` field to declare a folder instead.
+Prefer to use the GrafanaFolder CR with the `folderRef` field, or `folderUID` with the UID of an existing folder instead.
 {{% /alert %}}

 In a standard scenario, the operator would use the namespace a CR is deployed to as a folder name in grafana. `folder` field can be used to set a custom folder name: